8 Tips to prepare the PSLE

 Your child works on the OEQ.
 It is so hard and difficult to explain energy conversion concepts.

-Take this example “The ball slows down as kinetic energy is converted to heat energy due to overcoming friction.
+Take this example “The ball slows down as kinetic energy is converted to heat energy due to friction.
 Eventually, the ball comes to a stop.”

 The MCQ simply reads the question, analyse the options and get the correct answers.